If you are impacted by the increased costs of living, the following support is available.

 Please check your eligibility before applying for support.

 - The Energy Bills Support Scheme Alternative Funding scheme launched on Monday 27 February 2023.
 Details of who can apply and how are available below.
+Please note, this scheme has now been expanded to cover payments made from June 2022 onwards.

 These are safe, non-judgemental spaces where you can: sit and be warm, study or work on your laptop (with access to Wi-fi), have a hot drink, be with company, access advice or information on things such as debt, bills, benefits and food.